-- 1) inhalation of vapors from contaminants in the groundwater for construction workers involved in future excavation activities - 2) inhalation of vapors accumulating in the indoor air via the vapor intrusion pathway into structures constructed on-site in the future - 3) ingestion, dermal contact and/or inhalation of vapors from contaminated groundwater if drinking water or irrigation wells are installed on-site in the future
+- 1) Inhalation of vapors from contaminants in the groundwater for construction workers involved in future excavation activities - 2) Inhalation of vapors accumulating in the indoor air via the vapor intrusion pathway into structures constructed on Site in the future - 3) Ingestion, dermal contact and/or inhalation of vapors from contaminated groundwater if drinking water or irrigation wells are installed on Site in the future of locations and parameters including SVOCs and SVOC TICs at select locations.
+An expanded sampling event for SVOCs, including lidocaine and phenobarbital, and SVOC Tentatively Identified Compounds (TICs) was completed during the Biennial Groundwater Sampling event in June 2010.

-The OU-2 off-property groundwater plume is presently monitored on a semi-annual basis for VOCs and Site-specific parameters and on a biennial basis for an expanded list of locations and parameters including SVOCs and SVOC TICs at select locations.
-An expanded sampling event for SVOCs, including lidocaine and phenobarbital, and SVOC
+The OU-2 off-property groundwater plume is presently monitored on a semi-annual basis for VOCs and Site-specific parameters and on a biennial basis for an expanded list